 [Page, view and viewable object relationship]

 A view can have a fixed position within a page, or it can have a floating position on the page.
 Above page, view, and viewable object relationship is illustrated in following page configuration:

 [Page configuration containing four views.
 One view is fixed (background view), the other three views are floating]

 Each scene in V-REP has eight freely configurable pages.
 Individual pages can be accessed (i.e. displayed) through the page selector toolbar button:

 [Page selector toolbar button]

 When a new scene is created, then each of the 8 pages will be pre-configured in a different way.
 A page can be removed with [Popup menu --> Remove Page].
 An inexistent page (i.e. removed page) displays a dark-grey surface.
 A page and a default page configuration with empty views can then be created with [Popup menu --> Set-Up Page With...].
-Seven page configurations are available as shown in following figure (number indicate view indices):
+Several page configurations are available, as shown in following figure (numbers indicate view indices):

 [Available page configurations with fixed views]

 Above page configurations allow displaying 1-8 fixed views.
 Each one of the light-grey surfaces corresponds to an empty view (i.e. unassociated view).
 At any time, a page can be removed with [Popup menu --> Remove Page].
 Removing a page will also remove all views that it contains, but will not remove any of the associated objects.
 On top of an existing page configuration, it is possible to add an unlimited number of floating views with [Popup menu --> Add --> Floating View].
 Following figure shows such an example: